mycoopshop/MailCtlr/README.md

 # Roadmap

- - Import contact from a .csv file
  - Automatic upgrade to the new version
  - Statistics on sending: email receipts, open (opening number), deleted
  - Autoresponders for default actions: registration, cancellation, modification, (you can also create your actions)
  - Website for Application
  - Support Multilanguage
+ - [DONE!]
+Import contact from a .csv file
  - [DONE!]
 Clean contact (SMTP check exist mail, email format check)
  - [DONE!]
 Form for remote subscription
  - [DONE!]
 Autoinstall process